Authentic food cooked by your guides!

 Photo: picnic in the middle of the cork trees

 At our farm, Monte do Serrado de Baixo, in Cycling in Paradise tour, you can book a cooking class for the end of your cycling day.
 You may learn how to do our mushroom and coriander salad, our “farinheira” scrambled eggs, our typical tomato soup with goat cheese and poached egg.
+See some recipes in our COOK BOOK.

 Or our wonderful orange cake!
 This is our speciality for breakfast.
 Delicious.
 Here is the recipe, try it!